vuejs/test-utils-docs/src/guide/forms.md

 }
 </script>
 ```

 ```js
 import Form from './Form.vue'

 test('emits an event only if you lose focus to a button', () => {
   const wrapper = mount(Form)

   const componentToGetFocus = wrapper.find('button')

   wrapper.find('input').trigger('blur', {
     relatedTarget: componentToGetFocus
   })

   expect(wrapper.emitted('focus-lost')).toBeTruthy()
 })
 ```

 Here we assume our code checks inside the `event` object, whether the `relatedTarget` is a button or not.
-We can simply pass a reference to such an element,mimicking what would happen if the user clicks on a `button` after typing something in the `input`.
+We can simply pass a reference to such an element, mimicking what would happen if the user clicks on a `button` after typing something in the `input`.

 ## Interacting with Vue Component inputs

 Inputs are not only plain elements.
-We often use Vue components that function like inputs.
-They can add markup, styling and alot of functionality, in an easy to use format.
+We often use Vue components that behave like inputs.
+They can add markup, styling and lots of functionalities in an easy to use format.

 Testing forms that use such inputs can be daunting at first, but with a few simple rules, it quickly becomes a walk in the park.

-Take this simple input for example.
+Following is a Component that wraps a `label` and an `input` element:

 ```vue
 <template>